maarten-pennings/eMeterP1port/README.md

 ### Wire to PC (USB)
 I started this project with an [FTDI cable](https://nl.farnell.com/ftdi/ttl-232r-3v3/cable-usb-to-ttl-level-serial/dp/1329311).
-On the [FTDI website](https://www.ftdichip.com/Support/Utilities.htm) you can download FT_Prog.
-This windows program allows configuring an FTDI cable: "5.5 FT232R Hardware_Specific" explains "Additional features available on the FT232R device allow RS232 signals to be inverted".
+On the [FTDI website](https://www.ftdichip.com/Support/Utilities.htm) you can download **FT_Prog**.
+This windows program allows configuring an FTDI cable.
+The crucial aspect is that we can invert the data.
+Section "5.5 FT232R Hardware_Specific" explains "Additional features available on the FT232R device allow RS232 signals to be inverted".
 That's what we need for the data pin.